This morning I had overwhelm.

 Everyday I walk my dog at 8am.
-I put my toddler in the carrier on my back and we head out together rain or shine looking for blue cars, bunnies, and anything else interesting on the way.
+I put my toddler in the carrier on my back and we head out together rain or shine.
+We look for blue cars, bunnies, and anything else interesting on the way.

 No matter what my morning was like before my walk, or how little sleep I had the night before, I always feel better.
 But yesterday was different.

-When I came in I unhooked Walter from his leash, sat on the couch to release my son, grabbed the vacuum and started cleaning.
-My mind was on overdrive and I was overwhelmed with all the things I had to do before my parents came to visit later that day.
+When I came in, I unhooked Walter from his leash.
+Then sat on the couch to release my son, grabbed the vacuum and started cleaning.
+My mind was on overdrive.
+Instantly I was in overwhelm hell with all the things I had to do before my parents came to visit later that day.

-I could see the To-Do list climbing bigger and bigger, thoughts were racing, and I was starting to feel panicked and anxious at the impossibility of doing it all.
+I could see the To-Do list climbing bigger and bigger.
+Thoughts were racing.
+I was starting to feel panicked and anxious at the impossibility of doing it all.

 And then, something happened.